voveo-ch/assembly-contracts/README.md

-# assembly-contracts
+# Smart contracts for Voveo assemblies

-Smart contracts for running assemblies on Voveo
+These are the solidity contracts for assemblies and voting of [Voveo](https://voveo.ch).